Skip to content

 • Worked Example CHF 5M Bitcoin Estate

-A Swiss foundation comes up in these conversations more often than it probably should.
-The idea is appealing: a Stiftung sounds permanent, tax-efficient, and insulated from personal estate complications.
-The reality is more constrained.
-Swiss foundation law is specific about what purposes a foundation can serve, the 2025 reform tightened those constraints further for family foundations, and FINMA has issued zero guidance on Bitcoin custody by foundations.
-There is genuine legal novelty here that deserves honesty rather than enthusiasm.
+I work in the crypto self-custody space.
+The Stiftung comes up in those conversations more than it should.
+It sounds permanent, tax-efficient, and walled off from personal estate mess.
+The law disagrees.
+Swiss foundation law is narrow about what purposes a foundation can serve.
+The 2025 reform tightened family foundations further.
+FINMA has issued zero guidance on Bitcoin custody by foundations.

 TL;DR